 Arduino project IDEAS:

 Any teacher worth their salt already knows how to make lesson plans, so the tough part is finding a theme that really motivates your students.
 If you are looking for science project ideas, it wouldn’t hurt to browse through a few commercial data logger websites sites to see how people use loggers in the real world.
-Then search through the Arduino sensors forum and see if someone has already posted helpful information about the application you think your students might find interesting.
-However even though the Cave Pearl Project is focused on environmental monitoring, don’t overlook the other cool things that people do with Arduinos for info on how to integrate sensors when building tools like the TC1 slinky seismometer.
-Browsing through the Arduino project hub gives you some sense of the range.
+Then search through the Arduino sensors forum and see if someone has already posted helpful information about the application your students find interesting.
+Though the Cave Pearl Project is focused on environmental monitoring, you should’nt overlook the other cool things that people do with Arduinos for more information on integrating sensors (eg: building instruments like the TC1 slinky seismometer) Browsing through the Arduino project hub gives you some sense of the range.
 A good number of artists create interactive pieces by adding motion, sensing, LEDs & sound.
 Wear-able projects are also pretty groovy and you are never too old for some fun & games.
 Others create simple robots with their Arduinos, and there are plenty of body/wheel/motor kits to get you rolling.
 Drones get all the media attention, but I think underwater ROV’s are also interesting.

 If you find an Arduino book that sounds interesting, there is a good chance that there are sample projects on the web from the book that you can review.
 GPS tracking opens up interesting possibilities and the folks over at the RIFFLE project have been pulling that location data out of digital camera photos, with their data logger hanging from a kite.
 So really, the sky is the limit . . . or maybe not even that . . . commander Sparkles